 However, smoking in the workplace should not be frowned upon, and any rules regarding these habits will be outlined in the employee manual.
 And remember: you have every right to politely ask what this question has to do with the job if you feel comfortable doing so.

 Nine times out of ten, a candidate’s location will be listed on their carefully written résumé, which will avoid this question altogether.
 However, if you do happen to get asked about where you live, it’s because the employer is trying to determine whether the commute will be too long for you.

 You can reassure them in your response that you don’t mind a long commute and that you’re no stranger to it, or tell them about your relocation plans if you successfully pass your probation period.

 Unless you’re a model or you’re applying to operate any heavy machinery, you shouldn’t be asked about anything personal.
 This includes:

 - What is your political affiliation?

-Many times, hiring managers don’t realise that the questions they ask are illegal and they simply do it to try to get to know you on a more personal level.
-When there’s no ill intent behind such questions, you should consider the context that it was asked in and then decide on how to answer.
-You just need to be sure that your answers won’t hurt your chances of getting the position if it’s your ideal position.
+Many times, hiring managers don’t realize that the questions they ask are illegal, and they simply do it to try to get to know you on a more personal level.
+When there’s no ill intent behind such questions, you should consider the context that it was asked in, and then decide on how to answer.
+You just need to be sure that your answers won’t hurt your chances of getting the position if it’s your ideal job.